Effective Date: January 10, 2019

-Ripple Europe Ltd (registered in England & Wales with company number: 10145333) and registered at 6th Floor, One London Wall, London, EC2Y 5EB, with offices located at 1 Angel Court, 16th Floor, London, EC2R 7HJ (the “Company“, “we”, “our”, “us”) is committed to being transparent about the types of personal data we collect, how we may use that information, with whom we may share it, and the choices and rights you have regarding our use of your personal data.
-This Job Applicant Privacy Notice also describes the measures we take to secure your personal data, how long we retain it, and how you can contact us to exercise your rights.
+The Ripple entity to which you apply for a role will be the data controller of your information.
+The Company is committed to being transparent about the types of personal data we collect, how we may use that information, with whom we may share it, and the choices and rights you have regarding our use of your personal data.
+This Job Applicant Notice also describes the measures we take to secure your personal data, how long we retain it, and how you can contact us to exercise your rights.

-This notice explains how Ripple Europe Ltd and its affiliates, collect, handle and use personal data we collect relating to job applicants ("Applicant Notice").
-Where we refer to “we” or “our” or “us” we are referring to Ripple Europe Ltd and its affiliates, and where we refer to “you” or “your” we are referring to job applicants.
+This Applicant Notice explains how the Company and its affiliates, collect, handle and use personal data we collect relating to job applicants ("Applicant Notice").
+Where we refer to “we” or “our” or “us” we are referring to the Company and its affiliates, and where we refer to “you” or “your” we are referring to job applicants.
+In the event that you become an employee of the Company you will be provided with a separate privacy Employee Notice.

 Information We Collect